quicwg/base-drafts/draft-ietf-quic-http.md

 Below is a listing of how each HTTP/2 frame type is mapped:

 DATA (0x0):
 : Instead of DATA frames, HTTP/QUIC uses a separate data stream.
-See
-  {{stream-mapping}}.
+The code point for DATA frames is used for the HAS_BODY frame.
+See {{frame-has-body}}.

 HEADERS (0x1):
 : As described above, the PRIORITY region of HEADERS is not supported.
 A